TomerRippin/C-Project/README.md

 # C Lab Project
 Lilach's & Tomer's C Project for the Open University (mmn 14).
+This code is an assembler for an assembly-like language.

 ### Usage ###
 `make assembler`